 The first year curriculum begins in the first week of August and extends through May.
 It consists of two blocks composed of basic science and pathophysiology courses and a longitudinal Doctoring course.

-The basic science portion of Block 1 includes courses in Molecular Biology, Microscopic Anatomy, Genetics, Gross Anatomy/Embryology/Radiology, and Human Physiology.
+The basic science portion of Foundations includes courses in Molecular Medicine, Cell and Tissue Biology, Gross Anatomy/Embryology/Radiology, and Human Physiology.
 The major organizing theme is structure-function along the continuum of hierarchical biologic structure from molecule to cell, tissue and major organ systems.

 The three year Doctoring curriculum begins with Doctoring 1, which is presented concurrently with the other courses.
-The focus of Doctoring 1 in the first block is interviewing and physical examination training using standardized patients and models, correlated with concurrent gross anatomy and physiology by organ system.
+The focus of Doctoring 1 in the first block is physical examination training using standardized patients and models, correlated with concurrent gross anatomy and physiology by organ system.
 Cases are used in the problem-based learning approach to correlate basic science courses with concepts in clinical medicine.
 The course provides an introduction to epidemiology and biostatistics through didactic and small group sessions.
-Behavioral medicine, cross-cultural medicine, and ethics are woven into cases, workshops, and didactic presentations.
+The Professionalism, Ethics and Cultural Enrichment (TEAM-PEACE) longitudinal curriculum starts in this block.
 Students are required to attend preceptorships in the community and participate in home visits.